grinnell-cs/csc151-images/_eboards/eboard30-1.md

 * Key idea: We want to abstract away from the underlying representation of the data.
 If we access data in a compound object only through procedures, it doesn't/shouldn't matter how it's actually implement.
+     * This is "data abstraction" and it's one of the core aspects of "computational thinking".
 * Implication: When we're dealing with a collection of data, we should think about how to abstract away our own representations, using only the procedures we design.
 * Side note: Often, we'll be called upon to implement someone else's not-necessarily clear policies.
+    * Father John Smith -> Father Smith John (nope)

 Questions
 ---------